tresorit/ZeroKit-Realm-encrypted-tasks/android/readme.md

      android:value="YOUR API ROOT HERE (eg. https://yourtenant.api.tresorit.io)"/>
 ```

-In the `app/src/main/assets/zerokit.properties` set the values of `adminkey` and `adminuserid`.
+In the `app/src/main/assets/zerokit.properties` set the values of `clientid` and `appbackend`.
 If this file does not exist, let’s create one with the same name.
 ```
 clientid={client id for your openid}
 appbackend={url of the sample application backend}